fossasia/visdom/README.md

 You can subscribe a pane to events by adding a function to the `viz.event_handlers` dict for the pane id you want to subscribe.
 When an event occurs to that pane, your callback will be called on a dict containing:

- - `eventType`: one of the below event types
+ - `event_type`: one of the below event types
- - `paneData`: all of the stored contents for that pane including layout and content.
+ - `pane_data`: all of the stored contents for that pane including layout and content.
  - `eid`: the current environment id
  - `target`: the pane id the event is called on